Saranomy/TinyDrawer/README.md

 Updating more pixels means a drop in framerate since we have to constantly run `spr()`.

-From the `example_mario.py`
+Comment on the `example_mario.py`
-- The floor of the level (as well as the background above the coin) is drawn only once before entering the game loop since the player cannot obstruct its view and the camera does not need to move.
+- Since the camera does not move, the floor of the level and the background above the coin are drawn before entering the game loop.
+It won't send the updated pixels to the framebuf to save the computation time.

 We will keep optimizing the drawing functions.
 Feel free to contribute to the project.